The Radiant Way: Plot summary

-The novel opens on New Year's Eve in 1979 as Liz Headland, a psychologist, prepares to host a party.
+The novel opens on New Year's Eve in 1979 as Liz Headleand, a psychologist, prepares to host a party.
 She is married to a successful television executive and widower, Charles, and lives in a large house with her husband and nearly adult children.
 She has invited her two friends from her university days in Cambridge, whom she still regularly sees: Esther Breuer, a writer and lecturer on obscure historical artefacts, and Alix Bowen, who is teaching English literature to female prisoners.
 The novel follows these three women over the next seven years of their lives.

 Though relatively uneventful, during the party Liz realises that her husband, who is about to move to the USA for a new job, has been having an affair and plans on leaving her; he confirms this at the end of the party.

 A lot of the novel explores British cultural life through these three characters, while in the background a serial killer is operating in London, unnerving the three women as they transit through the city.

 Alix, who was widowed at a young age with a small baby, has struggled financially and socially for years, finally marrying an English lecturer at a polytechnic.
 Although she enjoys her work at the prison, one of the inmates, Jilly Fox, fixates on Alix.

 Esther, an academic, is content to continue her study of the obscure artefacts, living in a flat that reflects her personality and lifestyle, and is slightly perplexed by the modernising world.